What is endometriosis: causes to recognise

 -

-Endometriosis is a leading cause of female infertility.
-However, being diagnosed with endometriosis doesn't automatically mean you won't be able to have children .
+Endometriosis is one of the main causes of female infertility.
+However, having an endometriosis diagnosis does not automatically mean that you cannot have children.
 Each case is different, and today there are many natural, medical, and integrative solutions to address the problem.

-Yes, many women with endometriosis are able to have children , even without resorting to IVF.
-However, the likelihood may vary depending on:
+Yes, many women with endometriosis are able to have children, even without resorting to assisted reproduction.
+However, the probability can vary based on:

 -